 Why Regulation Is Needed

 Property owners need special consideration in the regulatory process because

 they usually lack the knowledge, experience, scientific understanding, money and legal

 power to approach damage incidence on a par with those who may be responsible

 for it.
-Home and building owners with legitimate damage claims are too often left with no other option but to seek recourse
+Home and building owners with legitimate and extensive damage claims are too often left with no other option but to seek recourse

 in the legal system.
 It's a good bet that, if there is